Venus USDC Trading 0% Lower Over Last Week (vUSDC)

-Venus USDC (vUSDC) traded flat against the US dollar during the one day period ending at 14:00 PM Eastern on August 19th.
-One Venus USDC token can now be purchased for $0.0222 or 0.00000080 BTC on major exchanges.
-During the last week, Venus USDC has traded 0% lower against the US dollar.
-Venus USDC has a total market cap of $105.69 million and approximately $37.87 million worth of Venus USDC was traded on exchanges in the last 24 hours.
+Venus USDC (vUSDC) traded flat against the dollar during the 24 hour period ending at 11:00 AM E.T. on August 26th.
+One Venus USDC token can currently be purchased for $0.0222 or 0.00000080 BTC on exchanges.
+Venus USDC has a market capitalization of $105.69 million and approximately $37.87 million worth of Venus USDC was traded on exchanges in the last day.
+Over the last week, Venus USDC has traded 0% lower against the dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.